Naedri/app-hub-front/README.md

 - [Download the installer](https://nodejs.org/) for Node LTS.
 - Install the ionic CLI globally: `npm install -g ionic`
 - Clone this repository with `git clone`.
-- Run `npm install` from the project root.
+- From the project root, run `npm install`.
-- Add, at the root level of the project an completed _.env_ file from the _.env.example_ file.
+- At the root level of the project, add a completed _.env_ file from the _.env.example_ file.
-- Run `ionic serve` in a terminal from the project root.
+- In a terminal from the project root, run `npm run start:dev`.
 - Profit. :tada:

 _Note: See [How to Prevent Permissions Errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions) if you are running into issues when trying to install packages globally._